How does this medication work? What will it do for me?

 Pregnancy: This medication is likely to cause serious harm and birth defects to the unborn baby if it is taken by a pregnant mother.
 It is important that teriflunomide is not used during pregnancy or by women who may become pregnant.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: It is not known if teriflunomide passes into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: The safety and effectiveness of using this medication have not been established for children.